-Dan Bryce is the newly appointed Assistant Professor of Tuba and Euphonium at Brigham Young University.
-He greatly enjoys teaching and has previously held positions at Utah Valley University and Snow College.
+Dan Bryce is the Assistant Professor of Tuba and Euphonium at Brigham Young University where he joined the faculty in 2018.
+He greatly enjoys teaching and working with students and previously held posts at Utah Valley University and Snow College.

 Professor Bryce received his Bachelor of Music degree from Brigham Young University, where he studied tuba under Steve Call.
-He earned a Master of Music degree from the Juilliard School with tuba studies under Warren Deck (New York Philharmonic, ret.) and David Fedderly (Baltimore Symphony, ret.) and low brass ensemble studies under Joseph Alessi (New York Philharmonic, Principal Trombone.)
+He earned a Master of Music degree from the Juilliard School with tuba studies under Warren Deck (New York Philharmonic, ret), and David Fedderly (Baltimore Symphony ret).
 While living in Boston, he studied tuba under Mike Roylance (Boston Symphony, Principal Tuba).
-Other teachers and mentors include Gary Ofenloch of the Utah Symphony and Chris Olka of the Cinncinati Symphony.
+Other teachers and mentors include Gary Ofenloch of the Utah Symphony and Chris Olka of the Cincinnati Symphony.

-When he’s not playing or teaching tuba and euphonium, Bryce occupies himself with mountain biking, photography, Tough Mudder training, and trying to remember how to speak Japanese.
+When he’s not playing or teaching tuba and euphonium, Professor Bryce occupies himself with mountain biking, photography, and trying to remember how to speak Japanese.
 He is blessed with an amazing wife and five wonderful children.

 - MM, The Juilliard School